1.The Academy’s Aims and Values

 We do this by:

-- treating all those within the school community (pupils, staff, trustees and parents) as individuals with their own particular abilities, beliefs, challenges, attitudes, background and experience;
+- treating all those within the school community (pupils, staff, trustees and parents/carers) as individuals with their own particular abilities, beliefs, challenges, attitudes, background and experience;

 - challenging stereotypical views and learning to value each other’s differences through assemblies, Aspire-SMART, PSHE and the Philosophy and Ethics curriculum;